Thurston's fragmentation and c-principles: Introduction

-Let $F: (\mathsf{Mfld}^{\partial}_n)^{op}\to \mathsf{S}$ be a presheaf from the category of smooth $n$-manifolds (possibly with nonempty boundary) with smooth embeddings as morphisms to a convenient category of spaces $\mathsf{S}$.
+To set up a more general context, let $F: (\mathsf{Mfld}^{\partial}_n)^{op}\to \mathsf{S}$ be a presheaf from the category of smooth $n$-manifolds (possibly with nonempty boundary) with smooth embeddings as morphisms to a convenient category of spaces $\mathsf{S}$.
 For our purpose, we shall consider the category of simplicial sets or compactly generated Hausdorff spaces.
 Let $F^f$ be the homotopy sheafification of $F$ with respect to $1$-good covers meaning contractible open sets whose nontrivial intersections are also contractible (see \cite{MR3138384} for more details).
 One can describe the value of $F^f(M)$ as the space of sections of the bundle $\text{Fr}(M)\times _{\mathrm{GL}_n(\bR)} F(\bR^n)\to M$, where $\text{Fr}(M)$ is the frame bundle of $M$.
 We say $F$ satisfies an h-principle if the natural map from the functor to its homotopy sheafification

-induces a weak equivalence and we say it satisfies c-principle if the above map is a homology isomorphism.
+induces a weak equivalence and we say it satisfies the c-principle if the above map is a homology isomorphism.

-Some important examples of such presheaf in the manifold topology are the space of generalized Morse functions (\cite{MR744854}), the space of framed functions (\cite{MR882699}), the space of smooth functions on $M^n$ that avoid singularities of codimension $n+2$ (this is in general a c-principle theorem, see \cite{MR1168473}), the space of configuration of points with labels in a connected space (\cite{MR0358766}), etc. h(c)-principle theorems (see \cite{MR1909245}) come in many different forms but the general philosophy is that a space of a geometric significance $F(M)$ which is sometimes called ``holonomic solutions" is homotopy equivalent or homology isomorphic to ``formal solutions" $F^f(M)$ (the superscript $f$ stands for formal).
+Some important examples of such presheaf in the manifold topology are the space of generalized Morse functions (\cite{MR744854}), the space of framed functions (\cite{MR882699}), the space of smooth functions on $M^n$ that avoid singularities of codimension $n+2$ (this is, in general, a c-principle theorem, see \cite{MR1168473}), the space of configuration of points with labels in a connected space (\cite{MR0358766}), etc. h- and c-principle theorems (see \cite{MR1909245}) come in many different forms but the general philosophy is that a space of a geometric significance $F(M)$ which is sometimes called ``holonomic solutions" is homotopy equivalent or homology isomorphic to ``formal solutions" $F^f(M)$ (the superscript $f$ stands for formal).
 The space of formal solutions, $F^f(M)$, is more amenable to homotopy theory since it is often the space of sections of a fiber bundle and therefore, it is easy to check its homotopy sheaf property with respect to certain covers.
-Hence, from the homotopy theory point of view, proving h-principle theorem consists of a ``local statement" which is an equivalence of holonomic solutions and formal solutions on open balls and a ``local to global statement" which is a homotopy sheaf property for the geometric functor of holonomic solutions.
+Hence, from the homotopy theory point of view, proving the h-principle theorem consists of a ``local statement" which is an equivalence of holonomic solutions and formal solutions on open balls, and a ``local to the global statement" which is a homotopy sheaf property for the geometric functor of holonomic solutions.